Solved! Does Homeowners Insurance Give You Both Property and Liability Protection?

 Choosing your options when you purchase homeowners insurance can feel like navigating a maze.
 There are varying levels of coverage: Do you want to pay lower premiums but only get actual cash value back on covered items?
 Or would you rather pay a higher annual premium in exchange for complete guaranteed replacement cost?
 Then there are choices about how to balance the premium and deductible against each other, items you’ll want to add special endorsements to cover, such as precious antiques or important jewelry, and increased liability coverage when your teens begin driving.
 Depending on where you live, you’ll need to consider separate flood or earthquake insurance and decide what degree of policy you want overall.

 While homeowners insurance is almost always required by mortgage lenders (and is always a good idea whether required or not), it is important to understand that these are choices that you can match up with your needs, your home’s location, and your tolerance of risk.
 The best policy for you will include enough coverage that you feel secure—after a careful assessment of your policy, can your homeowners coverage keep you afloat after serious damage to or on your property?
 If the answer is yes, then you probably have the right policy.
-If the answer is “Maybe,” “I’m not sure,” or “Uh-oh, I think not,” then a call to a homeowners insurance agent to ask some questions may be in order.
+If the answer is “Maybe,” “I’m not sure,” or “Uh-oh, I think not,” then a call to an agent from one of the best homeowners insurance companies like Allstate or Lemonade to ask some questions may be in order.